LeKinaSa/comp-javaminus/README.md

 (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

 ### TASK DISTRIBUTION
+Most of the tasks were completed as a group. ___

 (Identify the set of tasks done by each member of the project.
 You can divide this by checkpoint it if helps)

 #### PROS
+* It supports method overload
+* It supports optimizations, such as register allocation, constant propagation and constant folding
+* When the `if` condition is a constant, it identifies the program flow

 (Identify the most positive aspects of your tool)

 ### CONS